 Public interest is electric vehicle ownership is often impacted by concerns about running out of charge and refilling the battery.

-Electric cars are an increasingly familiar sight on our roads, but for many of us they’re still seen as an alternative purchase, often with string attached.
+Electric cars are an increasingly familiar sight on our roads, but for many of us, they’re still seen as an alternative purchase, often with strings attached.

 In fact, a recent survey in the UK highlighted three main things that are putting people off buying electric cars - the prospect of running out of power, the availability of charging stations and the time it takes to charge a vehicle all contributed to just 35% of respondents expecting to own one within 10 years.

 It’s a similar story in other countries, where the public is interested in electric vehicles yet feels a handful of barriers get in the way - but there are reasons to be cheerful.
 Here, we look at three recent advances with the potential to pave the way for an electric car revolution…

 To encourage the take-up of electric vehicles, Ireland is to install high-powered vehicle charging hubs on motorways and major roads.
 A minimum of 51 hubs will be introduced to augment the existing 1,100 public charge points already available across Ireland.

 Each of these new hubs can charge up to eight vehicles simultaneously, providing each car with up to 100km of range in just six minutes, thus helping to solve the long charging time problem.